 One student in particular sticks out in my mind.
-Let’s just say he was not most cooperative.
+Let’s just say he was not the most cooperative.
 Initially, he was often cracking jokes, having side conversations, and generally just fooling around.
 He seemed to have little interest in the project.
 However, by the last few sessions he was leading his peers in various techniques and code application.
-At our final session he was visibly upset when reminded that it was our last day together.
-“So we are never gonna (sic.) see you again?”, he asked in a weak voice.
+At our final session, he was visibly upset when reminded that it was our last day together.
+In a weak voice he asked, “So we are never going to see you again?”
 I told him that I would be around the school and that he could always go online and use Scratch on his own.
 He then told me that he wanted to start making Scratch games and be an artist.

 I am writing this during a day off from school (the fifth in less than two weeks) due to ‘continued, dangerously low wind chill temperatures’ or ‘extreme weather conditions’ as some news channels proclaim and am thankful this was a fall residency and not scheduled for now.
 The second grade students at Michael R. White STEM school scripted, performed and recorded their own weather reports from both their news room and outside.
 With this age group repetition (each class produced three reports throughout the fall and into the winter) was not monotonous, it was an opportunity to learn new vocabulary, improve upon past experiences and polish the performances.
 There were less than twenty students in each class and everyone was engaged at all times, rotating through different production roles as the sessions went on.